Andrew Baldwin

-Captain Andrew James Baldwin, MD, USN (born February 5, 1977, Lancaster, Pennsylvania) is a US Naval Officer, ironman triathlete, television personality, humanitarian, and physician.
-Born and raised in Pennsylvania, he received his bachelor's degree from Duke University and his medical degree from UCSF.
+Andrew James Baldwin (born February 5, 1977) is a U.S. Navy officer, ironman triathlete, television personality, humanitarian, and physician.
+He appeared on the 10th season of the reality dating show The Bachelor.
+He is currently married with one son.

-He is best known for his appearances on the 10th season of the reality dating show The Bachelor dubbed The Bachelor: Officer and a Gentleman.
-On November 13, 2007, he told Honolulu, Hawaii's ABC TV affiliate KITV that he was shortly to be deployed to Bahrain.
-Marianas Variety, Micronesia's leading newspaper, recorded that LCDR Andy Baldwin "is part of the Joint POW/MIA Accounting Command (JPAC) team conducting recovery operations in Palau."

 Early life and education

-Baldwin is the son of Roy E. Baldwin, a former two-term Pennsylvania State Representative (R-97th District), and Cynthia Laulani Baldwin, a high school mathematics teacher and he has a brother and sister.
-Baldwin graduated as valedictorian of Manheim Township High School's class of 1995.
+Baldwin was born on February 5, 1977, in Lancaster, Pennsylvania, the son of Roy E. Baldwin, a former two-term Pennsylvania State Representative (R-97th District), and Cynthia Laulani Baldwin, a high school mathematics teacher.
+He has a brother and sister.

+Baldwin graduated as valedictorian of Manheim Township High School in 1995.
 He worked as a paper boy, lifeguard, and had his own lawn mowing business to earn money for college, saving $25,000 before graduating high school.
 During high school, he played basketball, tennis, football, baseball, and was an All-American swimmer.
 He was named ESPN's National Scholar Athlete of the Year in 1995.

-Baldwin graduated magna cum laude from Duke University in 1999 with a Bachelor of Science degree in biology.
-While at Duke, he was a varsity swimmer, brother of Pi Kappa Alpha, and a Navy Reserve Officer Training Corps midshipman.
+Baldwin attended Duke University, where he graduated magna cum laude in 1999 with a Bachelor of Science degree in biology.
+While at Duke, he was a varsity swimmer, member of the Pi Kappa Alpha fraternity, and a Navy Reserve Officer Training Corps midshipman.

 Career

-Upon graduation, he was commissioned an ensign in the United States Navy and received a four-year Navy Health Professions Scholarship to attend the University of California, San Francisco School of Medicine, receiving his M.D. in 2003.
+After graduating from Duke University, Baldwin was commissioned an ensign in the United States Navy and received a four-year Navy Health Professions Scholarship to attend the University of California, San Francisco School of Medicine, receiving his M.D. in 2003.
 He subsequently completed an internship in general surgery at the Naval Medical Center San Diego, in 2004, and was a medical officer for Naval Special Warfare Group Three in Coronado from June to December 2004.
 He completed the Navy Undersea Medicine Training Institute and Navy Dive School in June 2005.
 In July 2005, he was given a three-year assignment as a member of the Navy Medical Corps to serve as Diving Medical Officer for Mobile Diving and Salvage Unit One in Pearl Harbor, Oahu, Hawaii.

+On November 13, 2007, he told KITV that he was shortly to be deployed to Bahrain.
+Marianas Variety, Micronesia's leading newspaper, recorded that he "is part of the Joint POW/MIA Accounting Command (JPAC) team conducting recovery operations in Palau."

-Baldwin transferred from Hawaii to Washington, D.C. in April 2008 where he is working as a Navy medicine advocate at the Bureau of Medicine and Surgery.
+In April 2008, Baldwin was transferred from Hawaii to Washington, D.C., where he is a Navy medicine advocate at the Bureau of Medicine and Surgery.
 In January 2009, Baldwin began working as assistant to the acting U.S. Surgeon General, RADM Steven Galson on his "Healthy Youth for a Healthy Future" initiative combating childhood overweight and obesity.

-In March 2009, Baldwin was selected as a finalist for the White House Fellows program.
+In March 2009, Baldwin was selected as a finalist but was not selected for the White House Fellows program.
 Baldwin is a Board Certified Family Physician and an MPH Graduate Student at the Johns Hopkins School of Public Health.